 Best Questions to Ask in an Interview

-- Can you give me an example of what career growth for this role might look like?
+• What does career growth for this role look like?

 Questions About Management and Leadership

-WHAT Do You Do to Foster AN INCLUSIVE TEAM?
+1. What Do You Do to Foster an Inclusive Team?

 When Ji Park, a software developer at LaunchPad Lab, first applied to work there, it was important to her to work for a company that emphasized diversity.
 She asked her interviewer about diversity statistics at the company, and found out that the team was mostly made up of white men, but her interviewer also mentioned that they were making efforts to make their team more inclusive.
 “In a case like that, I think it’s important to keep asking, ‘What are those efforts?
 What plans do you have to hire more diverse candidates?’” she said.